Chapter 1 : Unraveling

-Sylvia wiped her tears with a sleeve.
-"I just want to h-help him," she said.
+"I just want to h-help him," Sylvia blubbered.
 "But he d-doesn't let me in.
 Not like you."

 "Can you teach me how to help him?"
-Sylvia asked.
+Sylvia wiped her tears with a sleeve.

 No. The truth was the least she could give her.

-The next day, Sylvia gave Scorpius a second chance.
-She had taken Rose's advice of not trying to change him, but to just listen and maybe one day, try to understand.
+Sylvia gave Scorpius a second chance.
+Rose told her to not change him but to listen and one day, try to understand.
 Their relationship lasted three more months before ending amicably.

-In that time, Rose stopped talking to him.
-It was a self-imposed exile.
+In that time, Rose stopped talking to him—a self-imposed exile.
 He respected it.

-.
+By seventh year, she and Scorpius had, well, changed despite the odds.
 He began dating a girl from another House and it seemed to improve his countenance.
 She heard that he whittled out some compromises with his father over the summer.
 She doubted his smiles less.

 Most of all, he made her happy.

-She stuck out her tongue.
-"I still don't understand why you like being bitter so much."
+Rose broke the silence the only way she knew: "I still don't understand why you like being bitter so much."

 Rose let go of her luggage to accept his parting handshake.
 "See you around," she said.